Sponsor and status

-This bill was introduced on October 10, 1998, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 10, 1998, in a previous session of Congress, but it did not receive a vote.

 Representative for New Mexico's 3rd congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4790 (105th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.